TaikoSound/TipsDatabase/README.md

 # TipsDatabase
 Tips database for design tools

+shell script.
-shell script.hadd is input command, hfind is to find.
+hadd is input command, hfind is to find.